Travelgate/documentation/kb/faqs/glossary.md

 Specific geographic or demographic area targeted for services or marketing efforts.

 - **Markup**
-- The amount added to the cost of a product to cover expenses and profit.
+The amount added to the cost of a product to cover expenses and profit.

 - **Marshalling**
 The process of transforming and organizing data structures or objects into a specific format for storage or transmission.

-- **Master Files (Hotels, Mealplans, Rooms; ref.
-Distribution)**
+- **Master Files (ref.
+Distribution Solution)**
-Comprehensive files or datasets containing essential information about entities such as hotels, meal plans, and rooms used for inventory management and distribution.
+Comprehensive files or datasets containing essential information about entities such as hotels, meal plans and rooms, used for inventory management and distribution.

 - **MaxSize (expectedRange)**
 The maximum size or range anticipated for a dataset or parameter, used to determine the number of objects returned per page in content pagination.